Events by Erin

 That's the question you need to ask yourself when you start planning - is it worth it to pay someone (who is an expert) help me with this, or do I take on all the stress myself to save the money?

 Wedding planning is a complex project, with lots of parts, pieces and details.
 Do you have the time or brainpower to keep track of all that?
-A wedding planner does!
+A wedding planner or coordinator does!

-You're paying for expertise and experience when you hire a wedding coordinator or wedding planner - I've done almost 30 weddings in the first two years of my business.
+You're paying for expertise and experience when you hire a wedding coordinator or wedding planner - I've done over 50 weddings in the three years of running my business.
 How many have you planned?

 Most planners and coordinators invest time in getting to know their clients for a reason - your successful day is our successful event!
 I also make a lot of accomodations for my clients, working long hours, being available and giving my attention to my clients when they need it.